-For the serious musician or the multi-instrument owning household, the Hercules 5 Piece guitar rack is hard to beat.
-With no assembly required, you simply unfold the A-frame style design, and you're ready to rack your guitars.
-The simple design proves to be incredibly sturdy and has no trouble accommodating 150 pounds of weight.
-Given the nature of the wide base, the rack isn't prone to tipping over, even when bumped.
+For the serious musician or the multi-instrument household, the Hercules 5 Piece guitar rack is hard to beat.
+It requires no assembly; you simply unfold the A-frame style design, and you're ready to rack your guitars.
+This rack proves to be incredibly sturdy and has no trouble accommodating 150 pounds of weight, and its wide base isn't prone to tipping, even when bumped.
 The sturdiness of the design, plus the addition of a thick layer of padding where the body of your instruments sits, gives us a good sense of security.
 The shape also lends itself to racking electric, acoustic, and bass guitars, all equally as well.

 Where it lacked was in adjustability, padding, and multi-instrument use.
 Without the adjustability of the other A-frame style stands we tested, this product was not able to easily hold off-axis guitar shapes or the ukulele we tested.
 Furthermore, we wished the padding was a bit thicker and/or perhaps a different kind of material.
 The padding protecting the backside of an instrument's body was particularly flimsy.
 Beyond these few caveats, we could see this highly portable stand being used just about anywhere you might need to give your instrument a rest.

 There were a few issues that caused it to lose some ground to its competitors.
 When we received it, there was a small piece of foam padding that fell out of the box.
 Unfortunately, it wasn't immediately clear that this piece went on the lower arm portion of the unit; this caused it to take a little more time to put together than other similar units.
 Additionally, the hinge on the neck of the stand has a design flaw that sometimes caused that portion to require readjustment over time.
 The padding could also be a bit thicker and softer.
 Despite these minor flaws, this is still a good stand that you will be able to use with many styles of guitars or other instruments.